kitze/awesome-conference-practices/README.md

 ## 📧️ Feedback envelopes

 I loved this idea!
-JSHeroes had a booth where everyone can write a small note and put it in an envelope for the speaker to read it.
+JSHeroes had a booth where everyone could write a small note and put it in an envelope for the speaker to read it.
 At the end of the conference, we got our envelopes and it felt nice to read the notes and bring them home as a physical memory.